We found 9 urologists who accept Humana HMO near Gurnee, IL.

 Clinical interests: Bladder Cancer, Urinary Incontinence, Kidney Stones, Kidney Cancer, Minimally Invasive Surgery, ...
 (Read more)

-Dr. Elizabeth Yerkes specializes in pediatric urology and practices in Chicago, IL, Wilmette, IL, and Gurnee, IL.
-Areas of particular interest for Dr. Yerkes include neurogenic bladder and urodynamics (bladder function test).
-She accepts several insurance carriers, including Blue Cross Blue Shield HMO, United Healthcare Plans, and United Healthcare HMO.
-Dr. Yerkes is a graduate of Vanderbilt University School of Medicine.
-She completed her residency training at Vanderbilt University Medical Center.
-Her hospital/clinic affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Memorial Hospital, and Northwestern University Feinberg School of Medicine.
-Dr. Yerkes has an open panel.
+Dr. Elizabeth Yerkes is a pediatric urologist in Chicago, IL, Wilmette, IL, and Gurnee, IL.
+Her areas of clinical interest consist of neurogenic bladder and urodynamics (bladder and urethra function test).
+Dr. Yerkes is an in-network provider for Blue Cross Blue Shield HMO, United Healthcare Plans, and United Healthcare HMO, as well as other insurance carriers.
+She is a graduate of Vanderbilt University School of Medicine.
+She trained at Vanderbilt University Medical Center for residency.
+Dr. Yerkes's hospital/clinic affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Memorial Hospital, and Northwestern University Feinberg School of Medicine.
+She is open to new patients.

 Clinical interests: Urologic Disorders, Gynecological Problems, Genitourinary Reconstruction, Neurogenic Bladder, ...
 (Read more)